Keyboard shortcuts

 The idea is to synthesize a small number of data points that do not need to come from the correct data distribution, but will, when given to the learning algorithm as training data, approximate the model trained on the original data.
 (Wang et al., 2020)

-1. The degree to which the real dataset is recovered under hard labels (hard label recovery): \( \text{HLR} = \text{Acc.} \text{real-hard} - \text{Acc.} \text{syn-hard} \)
+1. The degree to which the real dataset is recovered under hard labels (hard label recovery): \( \text{HLR}=\text{Acc.}{\text{real-hard}}-\text{Acc.}{\text{syn-hard}} \).

-\(\text{Acc.}\) is the accuracy of models trained on different samples.
+2. The improvement over random selection when using personalized evaluation methods (improvement over random): \( \text{IOR}=\text{Acc.}{\text{syn-any}}-\text{Acc.}{\text{rdm-any}} \). \(\text{Acc.}\) is the accuracy of models trained on different samples.
 Samples' marks are as follows:

 • \(\text{real-hard}\): Real dataset with hard labels;